 Learn To Swim

-Pentaqua partners with the Pentaqua Learn to swim Academy who caters for swimmers of all abilities from the age of 4 to 14.
-To find out more about the academy click here:
+Pentaqua offers a Swim Academy designed to provide a solid foundation in swimming skills for swimmers of all abilities from the age of 4 to 14.
+To find out more about the Academy click here:

 Pentaqua welcomes swimmers who have a disbility and want to train and compete in para-swimming competitions.
 From school-based competitions right up to the Paralympic Games, there is a wide range of para-swimming competitions available for swimmers with disabilities.

 Deepings Swimming Club is the Disability Hub Club for the south of the county and Louth covers the Eastern area.
 The aim of a Disability Hub Club is to welcome disabled swimmers to the world of swimming, assess skills/potential and provide information for clubs and swim schools to enable swimmers to develop further.

 Should you or someone you know have a disibility and are interested in training to compete; then please contact us and we can discuss the various options.
 Whilst we will do everything possible to cater for individual needs we understand that we will not have everything in place to meet everyones needs, so we promise that will work with you to try to learn and overcome any issues identified where possible.